-- .1 Deliver, store and handle materials in accordance with manufacturer's written instructions and Section 01 61 00 Common Product Requirements. - .2 The materials are to remain in their original packaging, displaying the manufacturer's name, product name, weight, and reference standards, as well as all other indications or references considered standard. - .3 Storage and Handling Requirements: - .1 Safety: comply with requirements of Workplace Hazardous Materials Information System (WHMIS) regarding use, handling, storage and disposal of asphalt sealing compounds, primers and caulking materials. - .2 Provide and maintain dry, off-ground weatherproof storage. - .3 Store rolls of membrane in upright position.
-Store membrane rolls with salvage edge up. - .4 Avoid material overloads (Point-loading) which may affect the structural integrity of specific roof areas. - .5 Remove only in quantities required for same day use. - .6 Place plywood runways over completed Work to enable movement of material and other traffic. - .7 Store sealants at +5 degrees C minimum. - .8 Store insulation protected from daylight, weather and deleterious materials.
+- Deliver, store and handle materials in accordance with manufacturer's written instructions and Section 01 61 00 - Common Product Requirements. - 2.
+The materials are to remain in their original packaging, displaying the manufacturer's name, product name, weight, and reference standards, as well as all other indications or references considered standard. - 3.
+Storage and Handling Requirements: - 1.
+Safety: comply with requirements of Workplace Hazardous Materials Information System (WHMIS) regarding use, handling, storage and disposal of asphalt sealing compounds, primers and caulking materials. - 2.
+Provide and maintain dry, off-ground weatherproof storage. - 3.
+Store rolls of membrane in upright position.
+Store membrane rolls with salvage edge up. - 4.
+Avoid material overloads (Point-loading) which may affect the structural integrity of specific roof areas. - 5.
+Remove only in quantities required for same day use. - 6.
+Place plywood runways over completed Work to enable movement of material and other traffic. - 7.
+Store sealants at +5 degrees C minimum. - 8.
+Store insulation protected from daylight, weather and deleterious materials.

-.10 FIELD CONDITIONS
+10. FIELD CONDITIONS

-- .1 Do not install roofing when temperature remains below the manufacturer's minimum recommended temperature.
-For temperatures below this practice cold weather application techniques as recommended by membrane manufacturer. - .2 Minimum temperature for solvent-based adhesive is -5 degrees C. - .3 Install roofing on dry deck, free of snow and ice, use only dry materials and apply only during weather that will not introduce moisture into roofing system.
+- 1. Do not install roofing when temperature remains below the manufacturer's minimum recommended temperature.
+For temperatures below this practice cold weather application techniques as recommended by membrane manufacturer. - 2.
+Minimum temperature for solvent-based adhesive is -5 degrees C. - 3.
+Install roofing on dry deck, free of snow and ice, use only dry materials and apply only during weather that will not introduce moisture into roofing system.

-.11 WARRANTY
+11. WARRANTY

-- .1 The membrane manufacturer will issue a written document in the City of Winnipeg's name, valid for a 10-year period, saying that it will repair any leaks in the roofing membrane to restore the roofing system to a dry and watertight condition, to the extent that membrane manufacturing or installation defects caused water infiltration.
-The warranty must cover for the entire cost of the repair(s) during the entire warranty period.
-The warranty must be transferable, at no extra cost, to subsequent building City of Winnipeg.
-The contractor will issue a written and signed document in the City of Winnipeg's name, certifying that the work executed will remain in place and free of any workmanship defect for a period of five (5) years, starting from the date of acceptance.
-The warranty certificate must reflect these requirements. - .2 The product manufacturer will issue a written and signed document in the City of Winnipeg's name, certifying that the roofing membranes are free of manufacturing defects for a period of ten 10 years, starting from the date of acceptance.
+- 1. The product manufacturer will issue a written and signed document in the purchaser's name, certifying that the roofing membranes are free of manufacturing defects for a period of ten 10 years, starting from the date of acceptance.
 This warranty will cover the removal and replacement of defective roof membrane products, including labour.
 The warranty must remain a full warranty for the duration of the period specified.
-The warranty certificate must reflect these requirements. - .3 The contractor will provide a written and signed document to the City of Winnipeg certifying that the work executed will remain in-place and free of defect for a period of five (5) years from the date of acceptance. - .4 Contractor shall provide two (2) minimum as required roof inspections and roof reports as it relates to the Standard Form Warranty at no additional cost to the City of Winnipeg.
-Promptly correct any defects or deficiencies which become apparent within labour and/or material warranty period, to satisfaction of Contract Administrator and at no expense to City of Winnipeg. - .5 Respond in a reasonable timely manner upon notification of a defect; otherwise, the City of Winnipeg has the right to repair the defect(s) at the Contractor's expense - .6 Engage qualified and approved subcontractor(s) when necessary. - .7 Enforce all warranties for the benefit of the City of Winnipeg. - .8 Provide Communication Status and Written Verification of any warranty repair work.
+The warranty certificate must reflect these requirements. - 2.
+The contractor will provide a written and signed document to the City of Winnipeg certifying that the work executed will remain in-place and free of defect for a period of five (5) years from the date of acceptance. - 3.
+Promptly correct any defects or deficiencies which become apparent within labour and/or material warranty period, to satisfaction of Consultant and at no expense to the City of Winnipeg. - 4.
+Respond in a reasonable timely manner upon notification of a defect; otherwise, the City of Winnipeg has the right to repair the defect(s) at the Contractor's expense - 5.
+Engage qualified and approved subcontractor(s) when necessary. - 6.
+Enforce all warranties for the benefit of the City of Winnipeg. - 7.
+Provide Communication Status and Written Verification of any warranty repair work.